sgress454/github-api-tester/.github/ISSUE_TEMPLATE.md

     * that you haven't made any inline changes to files in the node_modules/ folder
     * that you don't have any weird global dependency loops The easiest way to double-check any of the above, if you aren't sure, is to run: rm -rf node_modules && npm cache clear && npm install.

-- [ ] If I am using the _master_ (development) branch of Sails, I have verified that my issue also exists with the most recent published Sails version (we welcome bug reports against code under development, we just ask that you also verify that this is a _new_ issue versus something that also exists in the published version of Sails).
+- [ ] If using the _master_ (development) branch of Sails, I have verified that my issue also exists with the most recent published Sails version (we welcome bug reports against code under development, we just ask that you also verify that this is a _new_ issue versus something that also exists in the published version of Sails).

 and finally...
 - [ ] **I can provide steps to reproduce this issue that others can follow.**

 Ideally, this involves creating a new repo that demonstrates the problem (see instructions at http://bit.ly/sails-issue-repro).
 Even though your issue may seem so simple to reproduce that a new repo is unnecessary, you'd be surprised how many solutions present themselves when you start from `sails new` and attempt to recreate your issue from scratch in a new app.
 This ensures that the real issue isn't in your user code (a forgotten policy file, perhaps?) or in a third-party module.
 If you're absolutely _convinced_ that a new repo is unnecessary, provide clear, concise and _specific_ steps to reproduce the problem in your post (not "create a model then do blueprint create").
+### END PLEDGE ###

 OKAY--THANKS FOR READING!
 Continue posting details of your issue below. -->